CTECH-IT/ip1-JoAnna-Olstad/README.md

 JoAnna Olstad
-Description: I am not sure what I am doing for the game yet
+Description: The game I am going to make is Tic Tac Toe.